 Can I just do part of the trip?

 Although you won't be reimbursed for any portion of the trip unused, you can opt to sign off the trip if you need to leave a day or so earlier.
 If you let us know before travel that you'll be arriving late or need to leave before the trips ends, we will notify our team on the ground to best accommodate your requirements.

 You sure can.
-Just ask your Global Journeys tour consultant at the time of booking.
+Just ask your Travel Advisor at the time of booking.